Supergirl (1984 film): Plot

-Supergirl and Selena proceed to battle.
+While trying to deal with the love-obsessed Ethan at an amusement park ride, Linda is ambushed by Selena before she turns into Supergirl and traps Selena temporarily in wires.
+Later on back home, Selena enlists Nigel to teleport Ethan away in order to get Supergirl to come to them.
 Selena captures Ethan, then traps Supergirl and sends her to the Phantom Zone, a prison dimension.
 Now powerless, Supergirl wanders the bleak landscape and nearly drowns in an oily bog.
-Eventually, she encounters Zaltar, who has exiled himself to the Phantom Zone as a punishment for losing the Omegahedron.
-Zaltar helps Kara to escape, sacrificing his life to do so.
-Back on Earth, Selena uses the Omegahedron to make herself a "princess of Earth" with Ethan as her lover and consort.
+Eventually, she encounters Zaltar, who has exiled himself to the Phantom Zone as punishment for losing the Omegahedron and sacrifices himself to help her escape.
+Back on Earth, Selena uses the Omegahedron to make herself a princess, with Ethan as her lover and consort to go along with a mountain fortress and bikers to guard against dissent.

-Emerging from the Phantom Zone through a mirror, Supergirl regains her powers and confronts Selena, who uses the Omegahedron to summon a gigantic shadow demon.
+Emerging from the Phantom Zone through a mirror, Supergirl regains her powers and confronts Selena, who uses the Omegahedron to summon a shadow demon.
 The demon is on the verge of defeating Supergirl when she hears Zaltar's voice urging her to fight on.
 Supergirl breaks free and Nigel tells her the only way to defeat Selena is to turn the demon against her.
 Supergirl complies and creates a focused whirlwind that traps Selena, who is then attacked and incapacitated by the demon as the whirlwind pulls in Bianca as well.
-The three are sucked through the mirror portal, which promptly reforms, trapping them all forever.
+The three are sucked through the mirror portal and trapped inside.
 Free from Selena's spell, Ethan admits his love for Linda, knowing she and Supergirl are one and the same.
 He also understands she must save Argo City and that he may not see her again.
-The final scene shows Kara returning the Omegahedron to a darkened Argo City, which then lights up again.
+Kara returns the Omegahedron to Argo City, which then lights up again.